2-categorical affine symmetries of quantum enveloping algebras: Introduction

 This paper is organized as follows.
 In Section \ref{Background}, we review the basic theory of quantum groups and 2-representation theory as well as fix notational conventions.
 A few key motivating examples are given here.

 In Section \ref{sec:general}, we construct the 2-representation in types $A_n$ for $n\geq 2$.
 Our $E_0$ functor is defined as tensoring by a bimodule that is constructed as a quotient of a certain projective module.
-The most difficult part of this section is showing that the corresponding quotient module remains projective.
+The most difficult part of this section is producing an explicit basis for the corresponding quotient module, as this is needed for some of our more technical computations.
 This analysis is where working with other types becomes difficult, although our work strongly suggests that the results should hold in all types.
 We conclude this section with additional investigation of the decategorified representation.

 In Section \ref{sec:sl2}, we construct our 2-representation in type $A_1$, i.e. of $U_q^+(\hat{\mathfrak{sl}}_2)$ on $U_q^+(\mathfrak{sl}_2)$.
 Originally, this 2-representation was discovered by Rouquier.
 Moreover, the corresponding 1-representation is the homomorphism to $U_{qos}(\mathfrak{sl}_2)$ of \cite{blz} composed with the action on $U_q^+(\mathfrak{sl}_2)$ of \cite{kashi}.
 The proofs and techniques in this section are, however, new.
 We treat this case separately because there are certain special adjustments that need to be made only in the $\mathfrak{sl}_2$ case.
 As a consequence of some of the results in this section, we deduce the existence of quotient maps of algebras including $U_q^+(\hat{\mathfrak{sl}}_2)\twoheadrightarrow U_q^+(\mathfrak{sl}_2\times \mathfrak{sl}_2)$.